 Nothing beats a good story.
 On the other hand, nothing is more uncomfortable than a bad one.
-Companies are now realizing the power of a good storyteller and how a compelling narrative can affect business.
+Organizations are now realizing the power of a good storyteller and how a compelling narrative can affect your company culture and ultimately, your business.
 In fact, United Airlines recently announced it named a chief storyteller.
 According to the airline, “The idea is using stories to give employees and customers a window seat to how we’re doing things and changing things and making a positive difference.”

 As United noted above, employees are essential to crafting a company’s narrative.
 Here’s how employees play a critical role in telling your story so you’re known as one of the best around.

 Employees can and should create their own stories

 We said earlier that there’s nothing more uncomfortable than someone telling a rambling, aimless story at a party.
 Unfortunately, many employees feel exactly the same way about their own jobs – it’s going nowhere, it’s getting boring and they’re just looking for an easy way out.

 Cision, a Chicago-based software company, understood that employees need a way to own their professional narrative.
 Employees’ stories begin on their first day at Cision and consist of a series of experiences as they progress through their career.